An introduction to field extensions and Galois descent for sheaves of vector spaces: Scalar extensions and operations on sheaves

 \subsection{$K$-structures and constructibility}

 Let $L/K$ be a field extension, and let $X$ be a topological space.

 It is not difficult to see that extension of scalars preserves (local) constancy, constructibility and perversity, and that these properties descend to $K$-lattices.
 We will state these properties here. \begin{lemma} Let $X$ be a topological space.
-If $\cG\in\Mod{K_X}$, then $\cG$ is locally constant if and only if $\cF\vcentcolon=L_X\otimes_{K_X}\cG\in\Mod{L_X}$ is locally constant. \end{lemma} \begin{proof} If $\cG$ is locally constant, it is easily deduced from Proposition~\ref{prop:extIm} that $\cF$ is so, since constant sheaves are inverse images of vector spaces along the map to the one-point space.
+If $\cG\in\Mod{K_X}$, then $\cG$ is locally constant of finite rank if and only if $\cF\vcentcolon=L_X\otimes_{K_X}\cG\in\Mod{L_X}$ is locally constant of finite rank. \end{lemma} \begin{proof} If $\cG$ is locally constant, it is easily deduced from Proposition~\ref{prop:extIm} that $\cF$ is so, since constant sheaves are inverse images of vector spaces along the map to the one-point space.
+(Let us remark that for this direction it is not even necessary that $\cG$ is of finite rank.)

 For the other direction, we reproduce the proof in \cite[Proof of Lemma~2.13]{BHHS22} slightly differently here for completeness.

 A local system is characterized by the fact that each $x\in X$ has an open neighbourhood $U\subseteq X$ such that $\cF(U)\to \cF_x$ is surjective and such that for any $y\in U$ there is an isomorphism $\cF_x\overset{\sim}{\to}\cF_y$ such that the diagram